 Wilderness managers and other employees having responsibility for wilderness, no matter how limited, can use competencies to identify gaps between existing and needed wilderness knowledge, skills, and abilities.
 With this information they and their supervisors can develop and prioritize Individual Training and Development Plans.
-These competencies can be used by each agency to identify training gaps and to guide development and delivery of training courses specifically designed to bridge these gaps.

 Levels of Expertise

 Whether 10 percent or 100 percent of an employee's time is dedicated to wilderness stewardship, the complexity of the job remains the same and requires expertise across a number of disciplines.
 Expertise needed varies, depending on position.
 Three different levels of expertise for wilderness stewardship specialists and non-specialists have been identified.
 Levels of expertise are so named to ensure consistency with Office of Personnel Management nomenclature while accommodating agency differences.

 Wilderness Specialists Levels of Expertise